- About Us

 - Overview of Pupil Premium at Castle Hill

-- Pupil Premium Spend Summary - this summarises our spend in 2016-17 and how we intend to use our projected grant in 2017-18 (This document is in the process of being updated)
+- Pupil Premium Spend Summary - this summarises our spend in 2017-18 and how we intend to use our projected grant in 2018-19

 - Summary of Strategies - this document summarises the strategies we use at Castle Hill in supporting students eligible for the Pupil Premium grant.